shoplineapp/sl-express/README.md

 1. Run `sl-express console` on your terminal and this will bring you into the express console
 2. Type `app.id` on your express console to see the time when you start your console

+#### starting a sample express console with async mode

+1. Run `sl-express asyncConsole` on your terminal and this will bring you into the express console with async mode
+2. Type `app.id` on your express console to see the time when you start your console

 #### starting the express server with docker run

 > example/basic/Dockerfile has already been configured